Award Description

 - Letters of recommendation.

-The recipient of the award will present a lecture on their research during a WEH-sponsored session at the American Physiology Summit and will be invited to publish a manuscript on their presentation in the American Journal of Physiology-Regulatory, Integrative and Comparative Physiology.
+Materials in excess will be excluded from evaluation.
+The recipient of the award will present a lecture on their research during a WEH-sponsored session at the American Physiology Summit and will be invited to publish a review paper based on their presentation in the American Journal of Physiology-Regulatory, Integrative and Comparative Physiology.

 Applications are only accepted via online submission.